agent-thor/Governance-Trading-Agent/README.md

 - `quantity`: The amount to sell
 - `stop_orderid`: The ID of the stop loss order to cancel
 - `target_orderid`: The ID of the target price order to cancel
-- `type`: Either "long" or "short"
+- `type`: Either "long" or "short" (depending on the type of trade you have taken)

+The values for these parameters should match the specific trade you want to close.
+You can get the details of your open positions by calling the `/open_positions` endpoint first.

 ### Example API Usage